-NATO is also maintaining a military headquarters in Sarajevo.
-It carries out a number of specific tasks related, in particular, to assisting the government in reforming its defence structures, working on counter-terrorism and apprehending war-crime suspects.
-Bosnia and Herzegovina became a NATO Partner country in December 2006 and is focusing on introducing democratic, institutional and defence reforms, as well as developing practical cooperation in other areas.
+- Bosnia and Herzegovina became a NATO partner country in December 2006 and is focusing on introducing democratic, institutional and defence reforms, as well as developing practical cooperation in other areas.

 The Implementation Force (IFOR) was deployed in Bosnia and Herzegovina in December 1995 with a one-year mandate.

-IFOR operated under Chapter VII of the UN Charter, deriving its authority from UN Security Council Resolution (UNSCR) 1031 of 15 December 1995.
+IFOR operated under Chapter VII of the United Nations (UN) Charter, deriving its authority from UN Security Council Resolution (UNSCR) 1031 of 15 December 1995.
 This gave it a mandate not just to maintain peace, but also, where necessary, to enforce it.
-As such and strictly speaking, IFOR was a peace enforcement operation, which was more generally referred to as a peace support operation.
+As such, IFOR was a peace enforcement operation, which was more generally referred to as a peace support operation.
 This was also the case for SFOR.